petermgrund/HUN/_about/gov/hh.md

 # Mental health services

-Mental health support (geðheilsa) is another integral component of the HH.
+Mental health support (geðheilsa) is another integral component of the HP.
 As with other healthcare services in the country, mental health support is publicly funded and provided free at the point of service.
 Over the last two decades, the system has seen an eight-fold increase in budget allocation dedicated to mental health services.
 This expansion comes in the wake of an alarming surge in psychiatric illnesses among young people in Hverland, leading to an urgent restructuring and innovation within the sector.

 Recent statistics indicate a significant uptick in the rates of psychiatric illness among young people.
 The situation has led to nationwide initiatives aimed at enhancing early detection, intervention, and ongoing treatment options for this demographic.
 The rising incidence rates have also ignited public discourse around the need for more specialized services and therapies for young people.